Lunches

 The lunches are held on the third Thursday of each month at 11.30 for 12.30 in the Homestead Court Hotel in Welwyn Garden City.
 Dress is normally smart casual with a jacket and tie for the men.
 Expect to get away by 3pm.
-The three course lunch with coffee costs £28 and includes a starter, meat main course, and a sweet and coffee.
+The three course lunch with coffee costs £30 and includes a starter, meat main course, a dessert or cheese and biscuits, and coffee.
 An alternative main course “chef’s selection of fish”, may be pre-booked when registering for the lunch.

 On arrival for lunch members check in by the hotel reception.
 Those who have ordered a variant from the menu will receive an envelope containing cards which indicate a diner's choice of alternative for the 'Starter, Main Course and Desert or Cheese and Biscuits’.
 They should be displayed on their lunch table to help the waiting staff.
 A cash bar is open for drinks before, and with the meal.